International Actuarial Association

 The International Actuarial Association (IAA) is a worldwide association of local professional actuarial associations.

 History

 The IAA is the continuation of the Comité Permanent des Congrès d’Actuaires, established in 1895, as an association of individuals.
 It was renamed the IAA in 1968.
 At the 26th International Congress of Actuaries, held in Birmingham on 7–12 June 1998, the General Assembly of the International Actuarial Association restructured itself.

-The restructure created a single unified framework to ensure unity of direction and efficient coordination with respect to issues of a worldwide nature.
-The major responsibilities of the IAA are now in the hands of the actuarial associations, which bring together the actuaries in their respective countries and is the link between the actuaries and the actuarial associations worldwide.
-The IAA is the unique international organization dedicated to the research, education and development of the profession and of actuarial associations.
+The restructuring created a single framework intended to coordinate the profession on international issues.
+The major responsibilities of the IAA now rest with the national actuarial associations, which represent actuaries in their respective countries and serve as the link between those actuaries and the wider international body.
+The IAA is an international organization dedicated to research, education, and the development of the actuarial profession and its associations.

 Sections

 The IAA has six sections, AFIR-ERM, ASTIN, IAAHS, IAALS, IACA, PBSS.

 Actuarial Approach for Financial Risks

 The Actuarial Approach for Financial Risks (AFIR-ERM) section and was founded in 1988.
 It has as its objective the promotion of actuarial research in financial risks and enterprise risk management, and its most important function is the organizing of annual colloquia.